the-global-hackathon/evx-transportation-protocol/README.md

    * Generate route between two locations & plotting coordinate markers on the map from current location within 10km.
      * Parse JSON request from HERE Places API by proximity, from current location.
      * Parse data from IoT enabled vehicles to get battery life percentage.

+#### Focus: In-Car Experience, Holistic Efficiency, Retail, Driver Time Saved

+#### The Problem: “Range Anxiety” “Time Saved” “Reduced Carbon Footprint”
+* For each hour of charging current EVs get approx 20-30 miles of range
+  * Miles are precious
+  * Routing your journey is key to enjoying the EV experience
+  * Select the best EV Charger - charging may take many hours - plan accordingly with EVX score.

+#### Our Solution: EVX SCORE
+* Scenario: EV operator is traveling I-5 “Electric Highway” for an 1,121 Mile Trip from LA to Portland.
+  * “Alexa - What is the most efficient place (EVX score) to charge & park”
+  * “Alexa - Show me a map of EV Chargers within a 10 km radius”
+    * EVX Score is based on the following criteria:
+     * Distance from location to routed destination
+     * Distance from charger to charger

 #### What is the Transportation Protocol?